 An American Blogger

-I’m an over-60 American with too much experience, some of which I can remember.
+I’m an American with too much experience, some of which I can remember.
 My name is Bernard John Hayden.
 Most people call me John.
 You might find something new here on any given day.
 It’s unpredictable!

 Long time ago, there was a used typewriter . . .

 The first major purchase of my life was a used Royal typewriter (standard, not electric).
 I bought it at the Wheaton Typewriter Co. for $99 in 1965.
 Earned the $99 at Hot Shoppes.
 Bought the typewriter so I could take a typing class in senior year of high school, and maybe be a newspaperman.
 It seemed like a good idea.